cary-miller/cary-miller.github.io/_posts/2015-07-26-try-harder.md

     return 'error'
 {% endhighlight %}

+But these are just marginal improvements.
+The function should not have to think about retries.
-But here's another idea.
+Here's another idea.
 The retry functionality is a completely separate issue from the original problem.
 It's really a shame that the function has to take account of all this retry bookkeeping.
 Wouldn't it be nice to define the function this way: